Tomasz Oleszak murder: Leighton Amies detained for 12 years

 Tomasz had been out playing football when he was stabbed in Whitehills Nature Park at about 20:00 BST, Newcastle Crown Court heard.

-The killer, who did not know Tomasz, was walking with a girl through the park when he was allegedly set upon by a group of youths.
+The killer, who did not know his victim, was walking with a girl through the park when he was allegedly set upon by a group of youths.

-Amies, who claimed he had taken the steak knife out with him for "reassurance", told jurors he flailed the knife around to scare off the attackers and it accidentally hit Tomasz.
+Amies, who claimed he had , told jurors he flailed the knife around to scare off the attackers and it accidentally hit Tomasz.

 But witnesses recalled him shouting "I've wetted your boy", which prosecutor Mark McKone KC described as "a boast".

-Mr McKone said despite Amies' claim of being repeatedly punched and kicked he suffered no injuries, and Tomasz's wound would have required a "deliberate and determined stabbing".
+Mr McKone said despite the killer's claim of being repeatedly punched and kicked he suffered no injuries, and Tomasz's wound would have required a "deliberate and determined stabbing".

-The prosecutor had said the other group were not "blameless" as they had discussed attacking Amies, but the killer had been the aggressor and had been carrying the knife in the hope of using it.

 In a statement read in court, Tomasz's mother Kamila Wisniewska said her whole family was "utterly devastated" and their lives had been ripped apart by his murder.

-She said she must somehow "live on without my amazing, gentle, kind, son who left the world in such a horrible, violent and unnecessary way".
+She said her "amazing, gentle, kind son" had "left the world in such a horrible, violent and unnecessary way".

 She said Tomasz "was not a fighter" but her "hero" who "hated violence".